seykron/irc-client-api/README.md

 # IRC Client API

-Lightweight JavaScript IRC client designed to provide a low-level access to a irc server if possible.
+Lightweight JavaScript IRC client designed to provide a low-level access to a irc server whenever possible.

 Current features:

 * Low-level event-based connection to the irc server.

-* Supports different transports.
+* Support for different transports.
 The connection tries to resolve from most low- level transport (aka native sockets) to higher level transport (websocket protocol using socket.io).